ralfbiedert/cheats.rs/content/_index.md

 **Points you might run into**

-- steep learning curve<sup>1</sup>; compiler enforcing (esp. memory) rules that would be "best practices" elsewhere.
+- Steep learning curve;<sup>1</sup> compiler enforcing (esp. memory) rules that would be "best practices" elsewhere.
-- missing Rust-native libs in some domains, target platforms (esp. embedded), IDE features<sup>1</sup>.
+- Missing Rust-native libs in some domains, target platforms (esp. embedded), IDE features.<sup>1</sup>
-- longer compile times than "similar" code in other languages<sup>1</sup>.
+- Longer compile times than "similar" code in other languages.<sup>1</sup>
-- no formal language specification, can prevent legal use in some domains (aviation, medical, &hellip;).
+- No formal language specification, can prevent legal use in some domains (aviation, medical, &hellip;).
-- careless (use of `unsafe` in) libraries can secretly break safety guarantees.
+- Careless (use of `unsafe` in) libraries can secretly break safety guarantees.

 <sup>1</sup> Compare [Rust Survey](https://blog.rust-lang.org/2020/04/17/Rust-survey-2019.html#why-not-use-rust).
 </div></panel></tab>